README.md

 [PATENT PENDING]

 A language-agnostic bytecode virtual machine with fused superinstructions and 3 stage (linear, block, tracing) Cranelift JIT.
 Any language frontend compiles to fusevm opcodes and gets fused hot-loop dispatch, extension opcode tables, stack-based execution with slot-indexed fast paths, and native code compilation via Cranelift — for free.
-129 opcodes across 10 categories.
+224 opcodes across 17 sections, 11 fused superinstructions, 29 first-class shell ops, 61 first-class AWK ops.
 Cranelift 0.130 behind jit feature flag.

 cargo add fusevm --features jit # with Cranelift JIT